chreden/trview/doc/triggerswindow.md

 Flags | Activation mask
-Only Once | Whether this trigger can only be triggered once Timer | Used to time trigger activation/deactivation
+Only Once | Whether this trigger can only be triggered once Timer | Used to time trigger activation/deactivation Colour | The colour of the trigger in the 3D view.
+Can be reset with the `Reset` button.

 ## Add To Route
 Clicking the `Add to Route` button will insert this trigger at the current position in the route.